 - After demonstrate it, their role with the humans is coaching and mentoring.

+We still have time.
 We can learn both from each other and be an example for those who are entering in the area, as well as encourage them and, through appropriate channels, discuss various issues that may be at odds.
 I don’t believe it’s utopia.
 I don’t wanna believe it…

 In this constantly developing world, nature itself shows and aware us in several ways that there must be a balance to everything work.